The transformative power of a great tagline.

 7 tips for creating a top tagline from a copywriting expert.

 Tagline.
 Strapline.
 Slogan.
 Catchphrase.
 Whatever you call it, these few words can be your brand’s most powerful asset.
-Get them right and your simple, relevant and timeless tagline can last for years, or even decades.
+Get them right and your simple, relevant and timeless tagline will stick in customers' hearts and minds - and stick around for years, or even decades.

-A great tagline can do a lot of the heavy lifting for brands, especially if the brand name is abstract or uninspiring.
-It should convey what a product or service stands for, strives for, or believes in – or, most importantly, what’s in it for your customers.
-And ideally, it will become firmly entrenched in your consumers' hearts and minds for years to come.
+A great tagline does a lot of the heavy lifting for brands, especially if the brand name is abstract or uninspiring.
+It can explain what a product or service stands for, strives for, or believes in – and most importantly, what’s in it for your customers.

-After decades of creating more taglines than I can remember, here are my seven key steps for creating a meaningful, timeless tagline for your brand:
+After decades of creating more taglines than I can remember, here are my seven top tips for creating a meaningful, timeless tagline for your brand:

 1. Know your brand.
 Know your audience